 As also explained on the Project overview page, your assignment is to review and produce a security assessment of the BCBM code so far.
-For Project 2, you should produce a report that includes (1) a system design section that answers the question "what are we building?", (2) a threat model using STRIDE that outlines the types of threats you evaluated the system against, and (3) a summary of findings that documents and explains at least 4 vulnerabilities, at least one of which should be in the code released for project 2.
+For Project 3, you should produce a report that includes (1) a system design section that answers the question "what are we building?", (2) a threat model using STRIDE that outlines the types of threats you evaluated the system against, and (3) a summary of findings that documents and explains at least 6 vulnerabilities, at least one of which should be in the code released for project 3.
 You will also produce "proof of concept" programs showing that your vulnerabilities can be exploited, and a README.md file explaining how to run your proof of concept programs and what to expect.
-Finally, your report should have a separate section entitled "Addendum: Revisions and Group Accountability" which details which sections were primarily drafted or revised by each group member along with how you have revised the portions of your report based on the feedback you received for Project 1 (if you're working on individually, this will just cover revisions).
+Finally, your report should have a separate section entitled "Addendum: Revisions and Group Accountability" which details which sections were primarily drafted or revised by each group member along with how you have revised the portions of your report based on the feedback you received for Projects 1 and 2 (of course if you're working on individually, this will just cover revisions).
 To demonstrate the separate efforts of each group member, you will need to individually submit drafts of a section you have been working on before each full group submission.
-Recall that each student in a group should individually be the primary author, over the course of the semester, of 2 vulnerability subsections, and one design section or revision, and one threat model section or revision, so you should rotate responsibilies for drafts compared to project 1.
+Recall that each student in a group should individually be the primary author, over the course of the semester, of 2 vulnerability subsections, and one design section or revision, and one threat model section or revision, so you should rotate responsibilities for drafts compared to projects 1 and 2.